iamdtang/skaterdav85.github.io/_tutorials/installing-php-on-windows.md

 <img src="/images/windows-php-environment-variable.jpg" alt="Windows environment variable for php" style="width: 716px; height: 695px;">

 Now click OK until you’re out.
 You might need to reboot at this stage.

+## Step 5: Test it out

+Open up your command line interface and type in `php -v`.
+Hopefully you see the version of php that you installed.